Disney’s Blizzard Beach Water Park (The Ultimate Guide)

 The locker cost is $10 for a small and $15 for a large size.
 We always go with the large size.
 Here is a cooler that I brought for this particular visit.
 I was a little concerned that it might not fit.

-Fortunately, it slid right in, and I was able to slide my backpack on top of it.
+Fortunately, it slid right in, and I could slide my backpack on top of it.
 There was still a small amount of space at the back.
-I felt that I still had enough room for shoes, glasses, or another small backpack.

 There is a rental kiosk that sits outside the locker area.
 This is the first place we head after we enter the park.
 All you have to do is walk up to an empty kiosk and select your desired locker size.
 After that, the screen will prompt you to enter a payment.